Pussycat Dolls Postpone First Tour In Over A Decade Due To Coronavirus

 “Thank you for not canceling!!!
 October it is!!
 Take care and stay safe everyone!!!” remarked a third fan.

-The arena tour will now kick off on October 19 at the Utilta Arena in Newcastle and will visit various other cities across the U.K. including London where they will play the iconic O2 Arena.
-The leg is scheduled to end in Ireland at Dublin’s 3Arena in on November 2.
+The arena tour will now kick off on October 19 at the Utilita Arena in Newcastle and will visit various other cities across the U.K., including London where they will play the iconic O2 Arena.
+The leg is scheduled to end in Ireland at Dublin’s 3Arena on November 2.

 The newly updated poster states that tickets already purchased remain valid for the rescheduled dates.